emqx/emqx-docs/en_US/messaging/mqtt-delayed-publish.md

    <img src="./assets/configure-delayed-publish-dashboard.png" alt="configure-delayed-publish-dashboard" style="zoom:45%;" />

-## Try Delayed Publish with MQTT X Client
+## Try Delayed Publish with MQTTX Client

 :::tip Prerequisite

-- Basic publishing and subscribing operations using [MQTT X Client](./publish-and-subscribe.md)
+- Basic publishing and subscribing operations using [MQTTX Client](./publish-and-subscribe.md)

 :::

-1. Start the MQTT X Client.
+1. Start the MQTTX Client.
 Click the **New Connection** to create an MQTT connection named `Demo`.

    - The localhost `127.0.0.1` is used as an example in this demonstration.

    ::: tip

-   For detailed instructions on creating an MQTT connection, see [MQTT X Client](./publish-and-subscribe.md).
+   For detailed instructions on creating an MQTT connection, see [MQTTX Client](./publish-and-subscribe.md).

    :::